 - Continuity Plan

-Our feature company shared their Payroll BCP in detail with other Peeriosity members including each of the tasks associated with all three sub-plans.
+Our feature company shared its Payroll BCP in detail with other Peeriosity members including each of the tasks associated with all three sub-plans.
 These tasks included:

 - Communication Plan and related “branches” (Senior Management, Operations, Employees, Internal, etc.)